souljatechie/primeFibs3/README.md

 Fibonacci sequence
 ==========

 The two things this script does for the Fibonacci sequence is return all Fibs numbers up to a given number, or it will return the first (n) Fibs.
-For example, one could fall all Fibs up to 10000 or the first 10000 Fibs.
+For example, one could find all Fibs up to 10000 or the first 10000 Fibs.

 WARNING!!
 ==========

-As it stands, this script works out of the box as long as you have Pyhton interpretor installed, but the Fibonacci sequence section will produce a MASSIVE text file if look for the first (n) Fibs.
+As it stands, this script works out of the box as long as you have Pyhton interpretor installed, but the Fibonacci sequence section can produce a MASSIVE text file if you try to look for the first (n) Fibs.
 For example, The first 100,000 fibs will create a .txt file that is about 200MB's!
-On a Core i5 with 8GB of RAM that equates to about 10 minutes to open the file.
+On a Core i5 with 8GB of RAM that equates to about 10 minutes to open the file.  a text file with the first 10,000 fibs has been added